KilluaDB/UDBaaS_GP_FrontEnd/README.md

 🌐 **[Try the Live Demo Here](https://canva.link/2bndapfkj12uwor)**

+##  Project Overview
+**DBaaS** simplifies the database lifecycle by abstracting the complexity of infrastructure management.
+Whether you're working with relational (SQL) or document-oriented (NoSQL) databases, our platform provides a unified environment for provisioning, monitoring, and data manipulation.

+##  The Problem & Solution
+* **Problem:** Fragmented tools for different database technologies, a steep learning curve for traditional systems, and a lack of intelligent assistance.
+* **Solution:** A centralized, automated platform that handles Kubernetes orchestration, database lifecycle management, and provides an intuitive, responsive UI for developers.

 ---
 ##  System Architecture
 The platform follows a clean architectural pattern that separates the user presentation from the heavy-lifting infrastructure orchestration.